nodejs/node/doc/api/n-api.md

 Returns `napi_ok` if the API succeeded.

-Wraps a native instance in JavaScript object of the corresponding type.
+Wraps a native instance in a JavaScript object.
 The native instance can be retrieved later using `napi_unwrap()`.

 When JavaScript code invokes a constructor for a class that was defined using `napi_define_class()`, the `napi_callback` for the constructor is invoked.